dominikb1888/SWEN/README.md

 Use this template for Rust Code: https://github.com/dominikb1888/cses_template

+You can also use https://github.com/csesfi/cses-cli/ to download the exercises and test cases.

 ## Class Design - Flipped Classroom

 The course is taught in a Flipped Classroom style.
 You are required to prepare coding exercises and will be asked to present them in front of class on a random selection basis.

 - 30 min | Review and joint development of selected Homework Exercises
-- 60 min | Theoretical input on computational thinking with Algorithms and Data Structures.
+- 60 min | Theoretical input on computational thinking and software engineering.
-- 90 min | Applying theoretical input in a hands-on class project: Building a text editor (https://github.com/dominikb1888/rim).
+- 90 min | Applying theoretical input in a hands-on

 ## Exam (graded)

-The Exam will be written and online.
+The Exam will be written (online).
 It will be a code exercise just like the ones you practice with tests provided.
+The exam itself will count 60% of your grade.
+The 10 deliverables count 40%.

 ## Agenda